| PV01 |

 i. |

-decide not to be part of a group or system |
+decide not to be part of a group |

 Schools and housing associations can opt out of local authority control. |